andrewkirkby26/Portfolio/README.md

-# Portfolio
+# Andrew Kirkby

-Website intended to showcase my resume
+Cloned from the KPI resume site I wrote.
+Intended to be a personal website with displaying information from my resume.